Skip to main content

 • Custom Next.js sites cost more upfront but pay for themselves within 18 to 24 months and save money every year after.

 • The real cost isn't just money.
-It's the 20 to 30% organic traffic you lose to Google penalising your slow site.
+It's the 20 to 30% organic traffic you lose to Google penalizing your slow site.

-A business owner came to us last year after paying $620/month for WordPress.
+A business owner came to me after paying $620/month for WordPress.
 Hosting, plugins, security monitoring, developer retainer.
 He thought he was running an efficient setup.

 We ran the numbers.
 Over three years, his WordPress site had cost him $22,400 in direct costs, and an estimated $85,000 in lost revenue from a PageSpeed score of 41/100.